IgorMundstein/WinMemoryCleaner/README.md

 This project exists to serve the users who were left behind by the march of technology, and to restore faith that a utility can be both effective and honest.

 ### What are the project requirements?
-- Minimalistic user interface using (WPF) and single-page application (SPA) architecture
+- Minimalistic user interface using Windows Presentation Foundation (WPF) and single-page application (SPA) architecture
 - Model-View-ViewModel (MVVM) design pattern
 - No third-party dependencies
 - Portable (Single executable file)